 Edward is busy trying to unlock the secrets of reading and recording people's thoughts.
 He is very involved with his work leaving little room for girlfriend Britt.
 Longstreet comes along ...
 See full summary »

-21st century.
-USA.
-The second civil war.
-The whole country is in a state of emergency.
-What was formerly called the American Congress now rules with fascistic methods.
-There is only one free city left, Steel Harbor, headquarter for the resistance.
-This is the hometown of Barb Wire, owner of the night club Hammerhead.
+In the early 21st century, the USA is in the wake of the Second Civil War.
+The whole country is in a constant state of emergency.
+What was formerly called the American Congress now rules the country with fascistic methods.
+There is only one free city left, Steel Harbor, a coastal California industrial town which is headquarters for the resistance.
+This is the home town of Barb Wire, owner of the Hammerhead nightclub.
 As times aren't good, Barb has a second job.
 She's a bounty hunter and you probably wouldn't want her after you.
-Barb's credo is to never take sides for anybody and that's the only way to survive these days.
-As her former lover Axel Hood appears asking for a favour, Barb suddenly finds herself to be key player on high political stage.
-Now she has to take sides...
+Barb's credo is to never take sides for anybody and that's the only way to survive these days in the crime-ridden streets of Steel Harbor.
+One evening, her former lover Axel Hood appears at the club asking for a favor to help him and his lover Cora D flee the country to Canada, Barb suddenly finds herself to be key player on high political stage.
+Now she has to take sides.
 Written by

 Was this review helpful to you?